lukeleeai/magpie/README.md

 - [Scenario files](./docs/reference/scenario_file.md)
 - [Algorithm configuration model](./docs/reference/paramconfig_model.md)

-## Acknowledgements
+## Original Project Credits

-Magpie is based on [PyGGI 2.0](https://github.com/coinse/pyggi), developed at [COINSE KAIST](https://coinse.kaist.ac.kr/) in collaboration with [UCL SOLAR](https://solar.cs.ucl.ac.uk/).
+This project is forked from [Magpie (Machine Automated General Performance Improvement via Evolution of software)](https://github.com/bloa/magpie), developed by Aymeric Blot and Justyna Petke.
+Magpie itself is based on [PyGGI 2.0](https://github.com/coinse/pyggi), developed at [COINSE KAIST](https://coinse.kaist.ac.kr/) in collaboration with [UCL SOLAR](https://solar.cs.ucl.ac.uk/).

-Part of its development was supported by UK EPSRC Fellowship EP/P023991/1.
+Part of the original development was supported by UK EPSRC Fellowship EP/P023991/1.

-If you use Magpie for a publication, we kindly ask you to cite the following [ArXiV paper](https://arxiv.org/abs/2208.02811) that describes MAGPIE's approach:
+If you use GI Agent for a publication, we kindly ask you to cite both our work and the original MAGPIE paper:

 ```
 @article{blot:2022:corr_1,